roosh42/GoogleSpreadsheetServer/README.md

 You can now close the Apps Script tab.

-**Congratulations!** You now have a way to programatically insert rows to your spreadsheet by requesting the URL from above.
+**🎉Congratulations🎉** You now have a way to programatically insert rows to your spreadsheet by requesting the URL from above.

 Anyone who has that link will be able to add rows with any content they put in the url.

 Note: The script runs as ***you*** -- Not as the person/program who sends the url request.
 That is why you do not need to share the spreadsheet with anyone -- You already have permission to read&write the spreadsheet.

-## Advanced Instructions
+## 🎛 Advanced Instructions

-### Open Source instructions (for programmers)
+### 🐧 Open Source instructions (for programmers)
 If you don't want to copy the template spreadsheet with its code already included, you can get the code yourself.

 1. Create a new Google spreadsheet.